mejasonatkinson/blog/content/posts/goals-vs-plans.md

 This is in its current state; not very Specific or Measurable, atleast until I think about the critia, its not Attainable, and has no Time Frame.
 So this plan has alot of room for improvement.

-I have alot of goals currently, but none of them are going anywhere or going to be completed because I don't have a plan that is specific enought, but if I did have a specific enough plan...
+I have alot more goals or drams currently, but none of them are going anywhere or going to be completed because I don't have a plan that is specific enought, but if I did have a specific enough plan...
 I wouldn't be setting it as a goal.
 I would just be doing it!

-As nike's slogan says "Just do it!"
-Thats what I hope to do here.
+As nike's slogan says "Just do it!" and Thats what I hope to do here.

 ---